a) The application is an indispensible requirement for acceptance into one of the four schools of the Pontifical University of the Holy Cross.

 - Applications to enroll in ordinary courses may be handed in to the Academic Registrar beginning on September 1; the deadline for enrollment is the is the Friday before the start of classes.

 - If a student is registering at the beginning of the 2° semester of the academic year, the dates indicated above are moved forward four months.

 d) Students whose mother tongue is not Italian must demonstrate a sufficient knowledge of the Italian language; to this end, they must take an exam to be held before classes begin in the first semester.

 Registration for the following years of study

 a) To register for each of the following years of study within a cycle, students must submit the registration form provided by the Academic Registrar, along with proof they have paid tuition.
-Candidates to the priesthood and sacred ministries must present proof of housing from their appropriate residence, or the annual certificate of extra collegiality.
+Candidates to the priesthood and sacred ministries must present proof of housing from their appropriate residence.

 b) Registration should be completed during the same time period as enrollment.

 c) Registration at the Doctoral level is considered valid until the discussion of the student's dissertation, which should take place no later than five years from the date of registration.
 When this time frame ends, students who have not yet presented their dissertation must ask to renew their registration each year.
 Such a request can be granted by the academic authorities of the student’s School.
 The student however, is required to pay an established fee.